JinwooBaek00/Matrix-Phylogeny-Compact-Spectral-Fingerprints-for-Trap-Robust-Preconditioner-Selection/README.md

 - **Hutchinson** trace sketches; works with sparse / operator-only matrices
 - **Probe-and-Switch** policy for trap-robust preconditioner selection

 Runs as a single notebook.
-No setup required on Colab; for local runs, see the first cell (auto-install) or `requirements.txt`.
 Tested on Python 3.11.